tytydraco/yessleep/out/The_puppets_are_bleeding_but_the_show_is_not_over.md

  My mother was throwing a party.
 The Sicklers were over, as were the Wangs, and the Fertidas.
-That meant me and my sister Madeline were stuck cooped up in the basement with all of their offspring.
+That meant my sister Madeline and I were stuck cooped up in the basement with their offspring.

 It meant there would be an abundance of junk food at our disposal: large bowls of candy, popcorn, and chocolate were laid out on the coffee table accompanied by every type of soda you could imagine.